-St Alban's is an average sized Catholic Primary and Nursery School, a member of St Clare CMAT, Diocese of Hallam and works closely with the Catholic Dearne Valley Family of Schools as well as the Sheffield Catholic Schools who are part of St Clare's.
+St Alban's is an average sized Catholic Primary and Nursery School, a member of St Clare CMAT, Diocese of Hallam and works closely with the Catholic Dearne Valley Family of Schools as well as the Sheffield Catholic Schools who are part of St Clare Trust.
 Our mission as a Catholic school is to create and develop a community centred upon the teaching of Jesus Christ where all individuals are enabled to reach their full potential in all elements of their lives.
-Our age range is 2 to 11 with 217 on roll, 187 FTE R - Y6.
-St Alban's Nursery opened in September 2021, and is led by teachers and experienced qualified Early Years practitioners and has continued to grow in numbers.
-St Alban's serves the local parishes of St Alban's Catholic Church of Denaby and Conisbrough and Blessed English Martyrs, Mexborough all of which are in the town of Doncaster.
-The school is in the highest 20% of socio-economically deprived catchments in the country and is one of the 5 most deprived schools in Doncaster with a changing profile of number of Catholics attending.
-In recent years, there have been children with more complex needs attending and from Y4 down to our youngest learners in Nursery, 80% of children in these classes fall within the 10% most disadvantaged in the country.
-At St Alban's 41% children are disadvantaged and a higher than average proportion of children with SEN at 32%, most of whom have speech, language and communication (63%) and/or social, emotional and mental health (27%) needs.
-Children entering EYFS are doing so with increasingly significant needs and our current Reception class have 44% of children with complex SEN. Most children at St Alban's are of White British heritage, with a lower than average proportion of children with EAL at 3.23%.
-St Alban's has lower than national levels of stability and since January 2021 there has been a 15% increase in the number on roll (R - Y6) therefore increasing mobility factors.
-Prior to COVID, attendance was 97.48% but reduced significantly with 27.8% persistently absent in 21/22 academic year.
-During the school year 22/23, attendance improved at a significantly higher rate than the national primary rate reaching 94.03%, an increase of 2.13% on 21/22 and a reduction to less than national levels for persistent absence at 19.6%.
+Our age range is 2 to 11 with 237 on roll, 187 FTE R - Y6.
+St Alban's Nursery opened in September 2021, and is led by teachers and experienced qualified Early Years practitioners and has continued to grow in numbers and extended to meet the Government Childcare reforms of 15 hours for 2 year olds for working families.
+St Alban's serves the local parishes of St Alban's Catholic Church of Denaby and Conisbrough and Blessed English Martyrs, Mexborough all of which are in the city of Doncaster.
+75% of our children come from families in the 10% most deprived in the country and is one of the 10 most deprived schools in Doncaster with a changing profile of number of Catholics attending, currently 52% Christians on roll.
+In recent years, there have been children with more complex needs attending.
+St Alban's has 41% Pupil Premium children and a higher than average proportion of children with SEN at 35%, most of whom have speech, language and communication (63%) and/or social, emotional and mental health (27%) needs.
+44% of children within our current Reception class have significant and complex needs, mainly ASD.
+Most children at St Alban's are of White British heritage, with a lower than average proportion of children with EAL at 3.23%.
+St Alban's has lower than national levels of stability and since January 2021 there has been over 40% increase in the number on roll and increasing mobility factors.
+COVID significantly impacted on attendance and resulted in 27.8% children persistently absent in 21/22 with a 91.9% attendance rate in 21/22.
+During the school year 22/23, attendance improved significantly and higher than the national primary rate reaching 94.03%, an increase of 2.13% on 21/22 and a reduction to 19.6% persistent absentees.
+In May 2024, mid-year attendance was at 95.2% and persistent absenteeism 15.5% demonstrating the schools continuous attempt to increase attendance and reduce persistent absence over time.